metersploit/CMSC495/README.md

+If you're the Summer 2026 CMSC 495 instructor, scroll down to "Class Registration System" to see the main part of the readme.
+If you're in group 4, the notes between here and "Class Registration System" are for you.

 The main branch can't be pushed to directly, so you'll need to checkout a branch first, make your changes, push the branch, and then open a PR.